owulveryck/blog/content/post/hip-terraform-part-I.md

 _Note 2_: For now, I do not implement any logic into the `Ask` and `AskSecret` methods.
 Therefore, my client will not be able to ask something.
 But as gRPC is bidirectional, it would be possible to implement such an interaction.

-Now, we can instantiate this UI for every call, and assing it to the meta-options of the command:
+Now, we can instantiate this UI for every call, and assign it to the meta-options of the command:

 {{< highlight go >}}
 var stdout []byte